Northern Review 51 (2021): 35–67 https://doi.org/10.22584/nr51.2021.003

 Abstract: The Canadian Rangers are

-communities.
-Due to their presence, capabilities, and the relationships they
+coastal communities.
+Due to their presence, capabilities, and the relationships

-enjoy with(in) their communities, Rangers regularly support other government
+they enjoy with(in) their communities, Rangers regularly support other

-agencies in preparing for, responding to, and recovering from a broad spectrum
+government agencies in preparing for, responding to, and recovering from a

-of local emergency and disaster scenarios.
-Drawing upon government and media
+broad spectrum of local emergency and disaster scenarios.
+Drawing upon

 In early April 2020 the Regional Emergency Preparedness Advisory Committee established to coordinate the response to COVID-19 in Nunavik, Quebec, confirmed the first five cases of the coronavirus in the region and requested that local Canadian Rangers be mobilized to assist in response efforts in their communities (Government of Canada, 2020).
 As part-time, non-commissioned members of the Canadian Armed Forces (CAF) Reserves, the Rangers’ official mission is “to provide a military presence in sparsely settled northern, coastal and isolated areas of Canada that cannot conveniently or economically be provided for by other components of the Canadian Forces” (DAOD, 2020).
 The fact that the committee turned to the Rangers—the vast majority of whom are Inuit—in Nunavik’s fourteen communities, to assist health and emergency management agencies in their efforts to stem the spread of COVID-19, is a testament to the Rangers’ perceived value to human security and emergency response (Vullierme, 2020).